Keyborg-Gadgets/ML-LookingGlass/README.md

 copies of the communication structures of these organizations

-The the thesis succinctly is, can we flip conways law on it's head?
+The thesis succinctly is, can we flip conways law on it's head?
 Can we design systems and communicate in code, in such a way we spawn new organizations and structures?
 I believe so.

 https://github.com/user-attachments/assets/29991ccc-9300-40b7-9b9f-c8cac50b3b93